secwexen/secwexen/README.md

 ---

 Disclaimer: All tools and research are developed for educational and ethical purposes only.
-Unauthorized use outside controlled environments is strictly prohibited.